La Ciega (The Blind Woman)Cuba Series - Painting #14

 Acrylic on canvas - 36" x 48"

-I entered her modest yet well kept home and introduced myself.
+I entered her home and introduced myself.
 Surprisingly she was also blind.
 The family apparently suffered from some form of hereditary vision disorder.
 I told her my story and of my attempt to find the house where my family lived.
-It felt a bit weird for me to be asking a blind women if she had any knowledge of a painting but she entertained my investigation.
-As she sat in her chair she seemed to be looking back into her memory, perhaps searching through a period in time when her vision was still intact.
-She pondered out loud and held her head up as if looking toward a far away horizon in her mind, seemingly searching through a 50 year old memory bank she hadn't opened since her youth.
+It felt a bit weird for me to be asking a blind woman if she had any knowledge of a painting, but she entertained my investigation.
+As she sat in her chair she seemed to be looking back into her memory, perhaps reaching back to a time when her vision was still intact.
+As she pondered out loud she muttered the names of people and streets, trying to trace a thread from one to another as if searching through a 50-year old memory bank she hadn't opened since her youth.